timacdonald/json-api/README.md

 ```

 > **Note** Whether to return a `toOne` or `toMany` relationship is be handled automatically based on the resolved relationship type 🤖

-There you have it: you officially support "compound documents".
-As you might expect, [sparse fieldsets](#sparse-fieldsets) also work included relationships out of the box.

 <details>
 <summary>Example payload</summary>